-"Bring those parcels," he said, nodding his head at the things Nancy had done up for them to take to the Lighthouse.
-"The parcels for the Lighthouse men," he said.
-He rose and stood in the bow of the boat, very straight and tall, for all the world, James thought, as if he were saying, "There is no God," 166 and Cam thought, as if he were leaping into space, and they both rose to follow him as he sprang, lightly like a young man, holding his parcel, on to the rock.
+"Bring those parcels," he said, nodding his head at the things parcels for the Lighthouse men," he said.
+He rose and stood in the bow of the boat, very straight and tall, for all the world, James thought, as if he were saying, "There is no God,"166 and Cam thought, as if he were leaping into space, and they both rose to follow him as he sprang, lightly like a young man, holding his parcel, on to the rock.